Arabian Sea: Geography

 The Arabian Sea's surface area is about 3862000 km2.
 The maximum width of the sea is approximately 2400 km, and its maximum depth is 5395 m.
-The biggest river flowing into the sea is the Indus River.
+The largest river flowing into the sea is the Indus.

-The Arabian Sea has two important branches: the Gulf of Aden in the southwest, connecting with the Red Sea through the strait of Bab-el-Mandeb; and the Gulf of Oman to the northwest, connecting with the Persian Gulf.
-There are also the gulfs of Khambhat and Kutch on the Indian Coast.
+The sea has two main arms, the Gulf of Aden in the southwest, connecting it with the Red Sea through the strait of Bab-el-Mandeb; and the Gulf of Oman to the northwest, connecting it with the Persian Gulf.
+It also bounds the gulfs of Khambhat and Kutch on the Indian Coast, and the Laccadive Sea off the coast of southern India.